Geolykt/EnchantmentsPlus/readme.md

   - Enchantments+ doesn't use NMS.
 This means that newer versions are supported at a bigger scale than otherwise is the case, however with Zenchantments remvoing it's multi-version support, this may no longer be full selling point.
   - The fork compiles, Zenchantments doesn't.
   - The fork is stable, while there are some bugs, most are either really obscure or noone reported them to me.
 If they are reported, they will often be fixed in under a day (especially on github).
-  - EnchantmentsPlus 3+.x.x requires Java 11 (or higher) in order to compile and run, Zenchantments runs with Java 8
+  - EnchantmentsPlus 3+.x.x requires Java 11 (or higher) in order to compile and run, Zenchantments runs on Java 8
   - EnchantmentsPlus 4+.x.x (currently only planned) will make use of the Paper api for even more performance

 ## Metrics